Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 ZIWI Peak Air-Dried Dog Food

-Calories: 318 kcal per cup
+Calories:318 kcal per cup

 Next on our list is Ziwi Peak Air-Dried Lamb Dog Food, as it contains all the ingredients to keep your pet healthy and happy.
 New Zealand lamb is a prime ingredient in this kibble, which gives you a 35% protein formula when added with the green-lipped mussels they are also an ingredient and will help to support your pet’s joint health.
 Calorie-dense and easy to digest, this is the perfect food to provide relief from any food-based allergies your Cane Corso may suffer from.
 This food is also available in a wide variety of flavor options, so if your pet doesn’t like the taste of one, you have other choices to try.
+Some pet owners reported the food as having a really strong smell and that their pets refused to eat this blend.
+The food is also a bit pricey for many people’s budgets and only comes in small bags so it is best as a topper or as training treats for your Cane Corso.

 Pros